joe-jngigi/joe_jngigi_beta/docs/README.md

 The `FormData` object is a built-in JavaScript object that is used to capture form data and send it as part of an HTTP request, typically in the context of AJAX requests or form submissions.

-So `new FormData(e.currentTarget)` creates a new instance of the FormData object and initializes it with the data from the form element `(e.currentTarget)`.
+So `new FormData(e.currentTarget)` creates a new instance of the `FormData` object and initializes it with the data from the form element `(e.currentTarget)`.
 This property of the event object refers to the DOM element that the event handler is currently attached to.
 In this case, it refers to the form element `<form>` that is being submitted.

 I could basically use this piece of code to get individual data of an input `console.log(formData.get('product_name'));`

 By passing the form element to `FormData`, you're essentially capturing all the input values, including text inputs, file inputs, checkboxes, and other form elements, as well as their associated names and values.
-This data is then stored in the formData object.
+This data is then stored in the `formData` object.

 > ### Creating Context

 A context is a mechanism that allows components to share data without the need to pass props explicitly through every level of the component tree.
 It provides a way to manage and share state or other values across different components, even if they are not directly related in the component hierarchy.
-In simple terms it can be used to share data accross the application.
+In simple terms it can be used to share data across the application.
 Using context, you can create a context provider component that wraps a portion of your component tree.
 This provider makes the specified data or functions available to any component.

 > How can one create a context?
-> We start by first creating a context like shown below. and since I am using typescript, I will define a data structure initially like shown.
-Ypu note that we first import create context like shown bellow,
+> We start by first creating a context like shown below.
+And since I am using typescript, I will define a data structure initially like shown.
+You note that we first import create context like shown bellow,

 ```TS
 import { createContext } from 'react';